-STEPS EXPLANATION 1.
+DEFINITION OF RISK STEPS EXPLANATION Risk can be defined as the possibility of an event that results in harm.
+Risks can be dangers facing HRDs in their daily work.
+HRDs face risks because their work can impact negatively on the interests of powerful actors.
+This puts them, their families, organisations, and the people they represent in danger.
+Common examples of risks in the sub- 1.
 Risk assessment During this assessment, HRDs identify and assess indicators of potential risk.
-They are then able to determine the probability and impact of the risks linked to the threats.
-2. Vulnerabilities analysis HRDs look at the factors that contribute to the increased likelihood of harm occurring.
+They are then able to determine the probability and impact of the risks linked to the threats. region The closure of human rights organisations; Freezing the accounts of civil society organisations and its active members; Assassinations of journalists and HRDs working on sensitive issues; Defamation; Loss of sensitive information; Damage of property and physical assets; Travel bans; 2.
+Vulnerabilities analysis HRDs look at the factors that contribute to the increased likelihood of harm occurring.
 It involves considering HRDs' weaknesses in the face of risks.
+Assault; Torture; Forced exile; Arrest, illegal detention and enforced disappearance; Judicial and administrative harassment.
+RISK ASSESSMENT Risk assessments involve examining threats, vulnerabilities, and capacities.
+These three steps are interconnected and build upon each other as it is shown in the following illustration.
 3. Capacities assessments HRDs identify existing resources (strengths) to deal with potential risks and required resources to improve their security.